What are eye floaters?

-Most of us will experience eye floaters from time to time – you might recognise them as floating objects which follow your eye’s movement.
-People describe them as tadpoles, cobwebs, lace curtains, dots or squiggles moving around your field of vision.
+Most of us will experience vitreous floaters from time to time – you might recognise them as floating objects which follow your eye’s movement.
+People describe them as tadpoles, cobwebs, lace curtains, dots or squiggles floating around your field of vision.

 The back of your eye is filled with a jelly-like substance (a bit like egg white in consistency) known as the vitreous humour.
 As you get older, this substance becomes more liquid and mobile, which can cast shadows onto the light-sensitive part of the eye, the retina.
 These shadows are what you see floating across your vision every now and again.

-If vitreous floaters are bothering you, you’ll usually see your optician first for an eye exam and a chat about your symptoms and the effect they’re having on your lifestyle.
-If your optician thinks you might benefit from treatment, they’ll refer you on to specialists like us for some more tests and to talk about potential treatment options.
+If vitreous eye floaters are bothering you, you’ll usually see your optician first for an eye exam and a chat about your symptoms and the effect they’re having on your lifestyle.
+If your optician thinks you might benefit from treatment, they’ll refer you to specialists like our eye surgeons for some more tests and to talk about potential eye floater treatment options.

-As vitreous floaters develop as part of the normal ageing process, it’s not possible to fully prevent them.
-If they become troublesome though, surgery is the only proven treatment for vitreous floaters.
+As eye floaters develop as part of the normal ageing process, it’s not possible to fully prevent them.
+If they become troublesome though, surgery is the only proven treatment for vitreous eye floaters.

 Find out how

-If they get worse, you should see your optician or GP so they can check for any other potential issues or refer you on for specialist treatment.
-Surgery for floater treatment is known as a vitrectomy and involves removing the vitreous humour (the gel-like substance at the back of your eye) and replacing it with saline.
+If your eye floaters get worse, you should see your optician or GP so they can check for any other potential issues or refer you for specialist eye floater treatment.
+Surgery for eye floaters is known as a vitrectomy and involves removing the vitreous humour (the gel-like substance at the back of your eye) and replacing it with saline.

 What is vitrectomy surgery?